SwethaMagesh/SwethaMagesh.github.io/README.md

-# SwethaMagesh.github.io
+# My portfolio
-Github page creation.
+My portfolio site !
-My portfolio site
+Also contains a Blog!
-also contains blog
+Hosted using Github pages